-Guidance: States should consider aligning its strategic objectives with those discussed in Section II of the CHIP Annual Report.
+- Guidance: States should consider aligning its strategic objectives with those discussed in Section II

-- 9.1.
-Describe strategic objectives for increasing the extent of creditable health coverage among targeted low-income children and other low-income children: (Section 2107(a)(2)) (42CFR 457.710(b)) - 1.
-To reduce the overall number of uninsured children in NC living in families with incomes below 200% of the federal poverty guidelines. - 2.
-To identify and decrease disparities by race and ethnicity for the number of program applications received relative to the number of uninsured children.
+1. To reduce the overall number of uninsured children in NC living in families with incomes below 200% of the federal poverty guidelines.

-Guidance: Goals should be measurable, quantifiable and convey a target the State is working towards.
+2. To identify and decrease disparities by race and ethnicity for the number of program applications received relative to the number of uninsured children.

-9.2.
+- Guidance: Goals should be measurable, quantifiable and convey a target the State is working towards. - 9.2.
 Specify one or more performance goals for each strategic objective identified: (Section 2107(a)(3)) (42CFR 457.710(c))